Conservatives: Still Happier

 Where am I going with all this?
 I’m glad you asked.
 In his 2008 book Gross National Happiness, conservative author and current Harvard professor Arthur Brooks writes about the centrality of happiness to the American experiment; about how that word in enshrined in our Declaration of Independence, along with “life” and “liberty,” as one of the fundamental rights of man.
 In the book’s first chapter, titled “The Politics of Happiness,” Brooks writes: “Happiness is a political subject.
 It is a political subject because Americans tend to vote for politicians who have made their lives happier in the past, or who they think will make their lives happier in the future.”
 Think about it as objectively as you can: Were you happier during Donald Trump’s presidency than you are under Joe Biden’s presidency?
 Or than you were during Barack Obama’s eight years in office?

-In a recent essay on this very topic, our Mark Alexander writes:
+In a recent essay on what our Mark Alexander calls the national “happiness deficit,” he writes:

 The youngsters on our team came of age during the eight long years of Barack Obama’s regime.
 That was followed by a fortuitous one-term reprieve after Donald Trump defeated Obama’s deplorable heir-apparent, Hillary Clinton.